An Algorithmic Study of Fully Dynamic Independent Sets for Map Labeling: Experiments

-\subparagraph*{Time-quality trade-offs.} For our first set of experiments we compare the five implemented algorithms, including their greedy variants, in terms of update time and size of the computed independent sets.
+\subparagraph*{\textbf{Time-Quality Trade-offs.}} For our first set of experiments we compare the five implemented algorithms, including their greedy variants, in terms of update time and size of the computed independent sets.
 Figure~\ref{fig:plot-unifrom} shows scatter plots of runtime vs.\ solution size on uniform and Gaussian benchmarks, where algorithms with dots in the top-left corner perform well in both measures.

 We first consider the results for the uniform instances with $n=10\,000$ squares in the top row of Figure~\ref{fig:plot-unifrom}.
 Each algorithm performed $N=400$ updates, either insertions (Figure~\ref{fig:uni-ins}) or deletions (Figure~\ref{fig:uni-del}) and each update is shown as one point in the respective color.

-Both plots show that the two MIS algorithms compute the best solutions with almost the same size and well ahead of the rest.
-While \misr\ is clearly faster than \misg\ on insertions, they are comparably fast for deletions, with some slower outliers of \misr.
+Both plots show that the two \indset algorithms compute the best solutions with almost the same size and well ahead of the rest.
+The \indset algorithm \misr\ is clearly faster than \misg\ on both insertions and deletions.
 The approximation algorithms \grid, \gridk{2}, \gridk{4}, and \linea\ (without the greedy optimizations) show their predicted relative behavior: The better the solution quality, the worse the update times.
 Algorithms \linea\ and \glinea\ show a wide range of update times, spanning almost two orders of magnitude.
 Adding the greedy optimization drastically improves the solution quality in all cases, but typically at the cost of higher runtimes.
 For \ggridk{k} the algorithms get slower by an order of magnitude and increase the solution size by 30--50\%.
 For \ggrid, the additional runtime is not as significant (but deletions are slower than insertions), and the solution size almost doubles.
-Finally, \glinea\ is nearly as fast as \linea, and reaches the best quality among the approximation algorithms with about 80\% of the MIS solutions, but faster by one or two orders of magnitude.
+Finally, for \glinea, the additional runtime is not as significant, and reaches the best quality among the approximation algorithms with about 90\% of the \indset solutions, but faster by one order of magnitude.